-With respect to oil and gas operations in the Gulf of Mexico, the BOEM is currently planning to issue a new Notice to Lessees (NTL) significantly revising the obligations of companies operating in the Gulf of Mexico to provide supplemental assurances of performance with respect to plugging, abandonment, and decommissioning obligations associated with wells, platforms, structures, and facilities located upon or used in connection with such companies' oil and gas leases.
-We currently expect such new NTL may require that the Partnership provide additional security to BOEM with respect to plugging, abandonment, and decommissioning obligations relating to the Partnership's current ownership interests in various Gulf of Mexico leases.
+With respect to oil and gas operations in the Gulf of Mexico, the BOEM has issued Notice to Lessees (NTL) No. 2016-N01 pertaining to the obligations of companies to provide supplemental assurances for performance with respect to plugging, abandonment, decommissioning, and site clearance obligations associated with wells, platforms, structures, and facilities located upon or used in connection with such companies' oil and gas leases.
+Under this NTL, the Partnership will likely be required to provide additional security to BOEM with respect to plugging, abandonment, and decommissioning obligations relating to the Partnership's current ownership interests in various Gulf of Mexico leases.
+The Partnership will likely satisfy such requirements through the provision of bonds or other forms of security.